We had an exciting year of curriculum enrichment programming for EMS!

 Grade 6

-Stacey Delikat, the granddaughter of Holocaust survivors, will speak to 6th graders to coordinate with their Social Studies unit on Europe and the Holocaust.
-She will talk about how her Grandfather survived Auschwitz and four other concentration camps.
+Grandchildren of Holocaust survivors, Stacey and Hilary speak to the 6th graders to coordinate with their Social Studies unit on Europe and the Holocaust.
+They talk about how their grandparents survived Auschwitz and four other concentration camps.
 Holocaust education not only increases students’ historical knowledge but also develops students’ empathy, acceptance of diverse viewpoints and willingness to challenge intolerant behavior in others.
 With so few living survivors left, it's so important to keep these stories alive.

 Grade 8